pewpasta/Fire-SelfBot/README.md

 <h1 align="center">Welcome to Fire SelfBot🔥</h1>

 > This is a very simple Discord.py SelfBot
-Its easy to use and with many Features
+Its easy to use and with many Features.
+The next way to support skids ;)

 ![](https://cdn.psyro.tech/WvmVGK.png)